 Arizona: Maricopa County jail nurse Lytonya Hickbottom, 37, was arrested on October 6, 2015 after she admitted to passing nude photos of herself to her maximum-security prisoner-boyfriend, Ramon Cummings.
 She also posted $100 to Cummings’ prisoner account and agreed to smuggle drugs to him inside the Fourth Avenue Jail.
 The naked photos were found in Cummings’ cell.
 Detectives received a tip about Hickbottom’s relationship with Cummings, which was confirmed by monitoring phone calls between the two.
 Hickbottom faces an internal affairs proceeding and was fired following her arrest.

-Arizona: Most people are anxious to get out of jail, but 29-year-old David Spurlock made concerted attempts to stay behind ...
+Arizona: Most people are anxious to get out of jail, but 29-year-old David Spurlock made concerted attempts to stay behind bars ...